d11wtq/ruby-docker/README.md

 This is simply a Dockerfile for building a simple docker container that runs ruby apps.

-> Current ruby version: 2.1.0
+> Current ruby version: 2.1.2

-It has ruby installed to /usr/local, and runs apps under a non-root user called ruby.
+It has ruby installed to /usr/local, and runs apps under a non-root user called default.
 Root permissions are not needed to install gems.

 Bundler and Pry are pre-installed for convenience.
 The container does not contain anything else.